 The variety of Lebanese educational institutions (schools as well as universities) is a reflection of the openness of the Republic to the international community.
 Private schools have a long and strong tradition in Lebanon.
 Aside from private schools established by western clerics (French, Anglo-Saxons, Germans, Italians), there are many and diverse local and foreign religious and secular schools.
-The Educational Center for Research and Development has recently revised and updated the national curriculum for schools.

-Based on information in the 2004 Multipurpose Survey, the adult literacy rate was approximately 90 percent in 2004, as compared to 88 percent in 1997 and 68 percent in 1970.
+The National Survey of Household Living Conditions estimated the adult literacy rate was approximately 90 percent in 2007, as compared to 88 percent in 1997 and 68 percent in 1970.